dhaval201279/dhaval-shah.com/content/post/2026-07-15-sre-ai-augmented.md

 **At hour 1 — before choosing a fix:**

-*"What does CPU-correlated-with-GC tell us about which specific GC phase is consuming CPU — and does that tell us whether the problem is the algorithm choice, the heap configuration, or the application's allocation behaviour?"*
+*"What does CPU-correlated-with-GC tell us about which specific GC phase is consuming CPU — and does that tell us whether the problem is the algorithm choice, the heap configuration, or the application's allocation behavior?"*

 This question separates **"GC is using CPU"** (which CMS could help) from **"GC is using CPU because the heap is too small for this workload"** (which CMS alone wouldn't fix — and didn't, initially).